 GenX was in the news recently after the contaminant was found to be present in a number of North Carolina drinking water supplies.
 A plant in North Carolina produces GenX and it is suspected that discharge of GenX from the plant seeped into the Cape Fear Public Utility Authority.

-As such, the expectation is that the Black Berkey® Purification elements would reduce GenX in water.
+As such, the expectation is that the Black Berkey® Elements would reduce GenX in water.
 It is important to note that NMCL does not have actual testing for these particular contaminants, yet.
 Without specific testing we cannot make any claim on this specific chemical, but the data suggest that we would likely be very efficient at removing GenX, given that it is a fluoropolymer resin similar to PFOA.

 New Millennium Concepts, Ltd ALWAYS recommends that you use the cleanest source of water available; however we understand that during emergencies a clean source of water may not always be available.